Moldoteck/ToxMod/README.md

-# Telegram bot template based on telegraf.js.org
+# Telegram bot for detecting links to malware sites

-Please, enjoy this starter template for Telegram bots based on telegraf.js.org.
-It includes most common middlewares used by me, MongoDB integration, language picker and internationalization and shows basic encapsulation techniques used by me.
+This bot will reply with text 'Possible threat: ...' and triggered database to a message containing links to malware sites

+# Used databases:
+AbuseIPDB
+AlienVault Open Threat Exchange
+Will be added:
+Google Safe Browsing
+Metacert
+URLScan.io,
+VirusTotal
+Web of Trust

 # Installation and local launch

-1. Clone this repo: `git clone https://github.com/backmeupplz/telegraf-template`
+1. Clone this repo: `git clone https://github.com/Moldoteck/MalwareBot`
 2. Launch the [mongo database](https://www.mongodb.com/) locally
 3. Create `.env` with the environment variables listed below
 4. Run `yarn install` in the root folder